Phrasing

 Never use drawing ink of any

-colour, it will dry permanently hard inside the pen and ruin it.
+colour, it cannot be rewetted and will dry permanently hard inside the pen and ruin it.

 Some inks described as permanent only become permanent when the ink